-As provided for in the Conflict Minerals Rule, for 2021, we conducted a RCOI.
+As provided for in the Conflict Minerals Rule, for 2022, we conducted a RCOI.
 Our RCOI was reasonably designed to determine in good faith whether any of the 3TG in our in-scope products originated in a Covered Country or from recycled or scrap sources.
 For our RCOI, we utilized the management systems contemplated by Step One of the OECD Guidance and the supplier engagement process contemplated by Step Two of the OECD Guidance.
 These steps and the related activities are discussed under "Due Diligence Program Execution."

 Our personnel determined which of our products were potentially in-scope for purposes of the Conflict Minerals Rule through product specifications, bills of material, visual inspection, supplier inquiries and other information known to us.
 We also examined the degree of influence that we had over the materials, parts, ingredients and components of the products.
-Our inquiry included approximately 71 suppliers that we determined to potentially be in-scope for 2021 (referred to herein as the "Suppliers").
+Our inquiry included approximately 122 suppliers that we determined to potentially be in-scope for 2022 (referred to herein as the "Suppliers").

-As discussed under "Product, Smelter and Refiner and Country of Origin Information," for 2021, the Suppliers identified to us 380 smelters that potentially processed the necessary 3TG contained within our in-scope products.
-Our conclusions concerning mineral origin are derived from information made available by the RMI to its members.
+As discussed under "Product, Smelter and Refiner and Country of Origin Information," for 2022, the Suppliers identified to us 393 smelters that potentially processed the necessary 3TG contained within our in-scope products.
+Our conclusions concerning mineral origin are derived from information made available by the Third-Party Solution (as defined below), which is a member of RMI and contains a database of smelters and refiners.

-Pursuant to the Conflict Minerals Rule, based on the results of our RCOI, we conducted due diligence for 2021.
+Pursuant to the Conflict Minerals Rule, based on the results of our RCOI, we conducted due diligence for 2022.
 These due diligence efforts are discussed below.